BenAAndrew/django-app/README.md

   <li><b>userChecks.py (custom):</b> Handles decoding the user session cookie and checking the user can access a given page usng the check_is_user and check_is_admin annotation</li>
 </ul>

-Finally there are two folders; <b>templates<b> and <b>static</b>.
+Finally there are two folders; <b>templates</b> and <b>static</b>.
 These contain the html and css for the app and hvae been added to settings.py to be used for looking for these asset types

 <hr>
 <h3>Api</h3>